Home

 What is PSU?

-Public Sector Undertakings (PSUs) are companies that are owned by the Central Government, State Government, or both.
-Depending on who owns them, they are called Central PSUs or State PSUs.
+Public Sector Undertakings (PSUs) are companies owned by the Central Government, State Government, or both.
+Depending on the ownership of central or state, it falls either under Central PSUs or State PSUs.

-In these companies, the government owns at least 50% of the shares, which gives it the power to appoint most of the directors and control the management.
+In these companies, the government owns at least 50% of the shares.
+This gives them the power to appoint most of the directors and control the management.

 PSUs are also known as statutory corporations, nationalized corporations, or government-owned businesses.